DOH-WALTON UPDATES POSITIVE CASES OF COVID-19

 - Demographic information on cases due to ongoing epidemiological

-investigations, are provisional and subject to change: Walton County new cases for August 31 and reported on September 1 (15).
-Walton County total cases (1662) includes 9 historical cases that were not previously reported by a lab, but have now been entered into the case data.
+investigations, are provisional and subject to change: Walton County total cases (1506) new cases for August 17 reported out on August 18 (15).
 Municipalities by zip code can be found on the dashboard (click on the bottom of the page Cases by Zip code).
 FloridaHealthCOVID19.gov.
-Daily community data excludes outbreaks at Walton County Jail, Long-Term Care Facilities, out of state residents tested in Walton County, or historical cases not previously reported.
-The median age for this report is 43.
-Age groups 0-4 (0), 5-14 (0), 15-24 (1), 25-34 (2), 35-44 (6), 45-54 (1), 55-64 (2) 65-74 (2),75-84 (0)
+Daily community data excludes outbreaks at Walton County Jail and Long-Term Care Facilities.
+Median age for today is 52

 - Included in total cases is 96 Walton County jail staff and inmates located in DeFuniak Springs which are listed as DeFuniak Springs cases.